Anoka Final Video

 The tragedy is that about every 5 days a teenager dies on a Minnesota road.
 If one teen a week died of the SWINE FLU it would be all over the news and state leaders would probably call for a summit to address the danger.

 Please: take a few minutes to talk to your teen driver.
 Make a contract with them to follow the rules listed above.
-Consider telling them that no matter where they are, no matter what time of day or night, they must call you if they need a ride…no questions asked.
+Consider telling them that no matter where they are, no matter what time of day or night, they m

 We don’t want to see you or your child in court as someone touched by the poor driving of a teen.